OlgaLezhnina/loom_dashboard/README.md

 the [unpoly](https://unpoly.com/) framework for enhancing HTML.
 We used the [Intertwined](https://github.com/nst/Intertwined ) library and the [Barlow](https://www.1001fonts.com/barlow-font.html) font for aesthetics.
-Many thanks to [Mikhail Lezhnin](https://github.com/mike239x/) and Valeriya Patueva for constructive criticism and useful suggestions.

 ## Running locally
 The project can be easily reproduced: